-Neil Schuldenfrei is the Director of the Department of Energy’s Office of Civil Rights.
+Neil Schuldenfrei is the Deputy Director of the Department of Energy’s Office of Civil Rights.
 In this capacity, he oversees the Department’s efforts with respect to Title VI and Title IX Federal Financial Assistance reviews, Title VII Equal Employment Opportunity (EEO) complaints, and Employee Concerns.
-Before serving as Director, Mr. Schuldenfrei was the Deputy Director of the Office in an official and acting capacity, and has also served as an Attorney-Advisor in the office and in its predecessor office, the Office of Civil Rights and Diversity.
+Before serving as Deputy Director, Mr. Schuldenfrei served as an Attorney-Advisor in the office and in its predecessor office, the Office of Civil Rights and Diversity.

 Deputy Director, Office of Minority Education and Community Development